 Wasowski, Sally and Andy

-Nolina parryi S. Wats.
+Nolina parryi S. Watson

 USDA Symbol: NOPA

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 A very dense cluster of tiny, whitish flowers grows from a rosette of many long leaves atop a short trunk-like stem.
-Parry’s bear-grass is a yucca-like plant, with large, woody, basal stems growing in a clump.
+Parry’s Bear-grass is a yucca-like plant, with large, woody, basal stems growing in a clump.
 The thick, gray-green, course-bladed leaves are 18-30 in. long.
 They surround a 3-5 ft. flowering stem.
 The densely flowered inflorescence is quite showy, bearing cream-colored flowers.

 This is one of the largest and showiest of the 25 species in this Southwestern genus.
-Many are much smaller, resembling thick tufts of coarse grass on dry hillsides, and are often called Sacahuista (pronounced sac-ah-wee-stah), an Aztec (Nahuatl) name meaning thorn grass.
+Many are much smaller, resembling thick tufts of coarse grass on dry hillsides, and are often called Sacahuista (pronounced sac-ah-wee'-stah), an Aztec (Nahuatl) name meaning "thorn grass".
 The leaves were woven into baskets or mats, and the young stems were prepared as food.
-Parrys Beargrass is another common name for this species.
+Parry's Beargrass is another common name for this species.

 Plant Characteristics

-Duration: Perennial Habit: Herb Leaf Complexity: Simple Flower:
+Leaf Complexity: Simple

 Bloom Information